-Sign and return the Acknowledgement Form to the school within 3 days of receipt of the Code of Student Conduct 2007 - 2008 to confirm that you have received the book and you know what the rules are.
-Your signature does not mean that you agree or disagree with the rules.
+Sign and return the Acknowledgement & Media Release Form to the school within 3 days of receipt of the Code of Student Conduct 2008-2009 to confirm that you have received the book and you know what the rules are.
+Your signature does not mean that you agree or disagree with the rules, but rather that you have received a copy of these rules and that you have indicated your choice(s) for media release.

-A copy of the Acknowledgement Form is provided on page 5 of this booklet and should be retained for your records.
-The District's discipline matrix that assigns specific consequences for misbehavior and is part of the school's discipline plan is available to parents upon request.
+A copy of the Acknowledgement & Media Release Form is provided on page 5 of this booklet and should be retained for your records.
+The District's Discipline Matrix that assigns specific consequences for misbehavior and is part of the school's discipline plan is available to parents upon request and on the District's website at www.browardschools.com.
+For more information on the matrix, talk with a school administrator.

-Whenever the term "parent " is used, it also refers to either or both parents, any guardian of a student, any person in a parental relationship to a student, or any person exercising supervisory authority over a student in place of a parent.
+Whenever the term "parent" is used, it also refers to either or both parents, any guardian of a student, any person in a parental relationship to a student, or any person exercising supervisory authority over a student in place of a parent.